kurtbuilds/simple2fa/python/README.md

 </p>

 # Benchmarks

-Benchmarks are run with `just bench` (See development section about `just`).
+The benchmark runs the essential library functions as a single benchmark.
+In manual benchmarking, individual functions of `simple2fa` outperform their counterparts between 12x and 106x.

     The winner is: bench_simple2fa

     bench_simple2fa: Took 0.005ms per run.
     bench_pyotp: Took 0.129ms per run.
 (26.37x slower than the winner)

-The benchmark runs the essential library functions as a single benchmark.
-In manual benchmarking, individual functions of `simple2fa` outperform their counterparts between 12x and 106x.

 Currently we benchmark against [pyotp](https://github.com/pyauth/pyotp).
 If there are other libraries you'd like to see compared, we welcome pull requests!